 What Is VO2 Max?
 The Complete Guide to the Longevity Metric That Matters Most

-VO2 max is the single strongest predictor of longevity available to clinicians today — stronger than blood pressure, cholesterol, or BMI.
-A 2018 study in JAMA Network Open following 122,000 patients over 23 years found that individuals in the top quartile for cardiorespiratory fitness had a 5x lower mortality risk than the least fit group — an effect size that dwarfs most medical interventions.
-The association held even at very high fitness levels, with no diminishing returns identified.
+VO2 max is one of the strongest predictors of longevity available to clinicians today — often a better signal than blood pressure, cholesterol, or BMI.
+A 2018 study in JAMA Network Open following more than 122,000 patients over 23 years found that individuals in the top quartile for cardiorespiratory fitness had a substantially lower mortality risk than the least fit group — an effect size that rivals or exceeds most medical interventions.
+Notably, the association held even at very high fitness levels, with no clear point of diminishing returns identified.

-If you're optimizing for a long, functional life, VO2 max deserves your attention more than almost any other health metric.
+If you are optimizing for a long, functional life, VO2 max deserves your attention more than almost any other single health metric.
+This guide explains what it measures, how to test it, where you should aim, and exactly how to train to move the number.

 What VO2 Max Actually Measures

 VO2 max (maximal oxygen uptake) is the maximum rate at which your body can consume oxygen during maximal exercise.
-It's measured in milliliters of oxygen per kilogram of body weight per minute (mL/kg/min).
+It is expressed in milliliters of oxygen per kilogram of body weight per minute (mL/kg/min).

-During exercise, your muscles demand ATP rapidly.
-Aerobic metabolism — using oxygen — is far more efficient than anaerobic metabolism.
-VO2 max represents the ceiling of your aerobic energy system: the highest rate at which your cardiovascular and muscular systems can deliver and utilize oxygen.
+During hard exercise, your muscles demand ATP rapidly.
+Aerobic metabolism — producing energy using oxygen — is far more efficient and sustainable than anaerobic metabolism.
+VO2 max represents the ceiling of your aerobic energy system: the highest rate at which your cardiovascular and muscular systems can jointly deliver and use oxygen.

 Three factors determine VO2 max: